Symphony No. 101 (Haydn): Music

+I. Adagio – Presto

 The opening movement starts with a minor introduction consisting of 23 measures.
 A rising scale motif opens the Adagio, similar to the opening of the main theme of the Presto, and connects the Adagio to the main movement.

 The main theme of the Presto is meant to catch attention — the rising scale motif begins and ends on the dominant, and two broken chords follow — the tonic and the second degree minor, and ends on the tonic.
 This phrase also consists of 10 bars, broken into two parts of an odd 1+4 bar distribution.
 After the main theme, this phrase returns and starts the modulation by the usage of the A diminished chord, leading to E minor, which finally leads to E major, the dominant of A major.
 The secondary theme has a similar rhythmic pattern, also beginning with scales in the violins but descending this time, but it has more subtlety.
 A triumphant codetta concludes the exposition.

 The development starts with the secondary theme motif appearing in various instruments in counterpoint and shifts into the main theme's different motifs, also presented contrapuntally.
 The development turns toward conclusion with the secondary theme once more, and ends with a long falling scale.
 The recapitulation is straightforward, and the triumphant coda finishes this grand movement.
 The Morning Chronicle said, "Nothing can be more original than the subject of the first movement, and having found a happy subject, no man knows like Haydn how to produce incessant variety, without once departing from it."

+II.
+Andante

 The second movement, from which the symphony gets its name, begins with plucked strings and bassoons.
 Towards the middle of the movement, there is a dark, fierce passage in G minor, followed by Haydnesque humor and finally the clock theme once again.
 Michael Steinberg said, "Haydn has a gratifying number of different clocks in his shop, offering 'tick-tock' in a happy variety of colors."

+This movement is featured In Baby Einstein's Numbers Nursery.

+III.
+Menuetto.
+Allegretto

 In 1793, Haydn had given his employer Prince Esterházy an elaborate musical clock, for which he wrote 12 short pieces, one of them being the basis for the third movement.
 This movement, a minuet, is one of Haydn's longest.
 The trio evokes a bungling village band, with more Haydnesque humor, similar to that Beethoven would use in the trio of his Pastoral Symphony.
 Many scholars, publishers, and musicians, not knowing Haydn's humor, would often "correct" the trio.

+IV.
+Finale.
+Vivace

 The finale of the work is a monothematic rondo-sonata.
 This means that the main theme and the secondary theme are similar, or in this case, almost identical, and the main theme is played every time a theme ends.
 Haydn vastly changes the main theme with each occurrence — something that is not done in rondo works.
 Even the bridges in between themes are similar to the main theme.
 Haydn also builds a fugue into the last movement.